mrroach9/B-M-Chan-Vese-Segmentation/README.md

 COMP790-098 Course Project

 ### Introduction
-This program derives from the paper [1] by Lempitsky et. al. that using Branch-and-Mincut framework on segmenting images using Chan-Vese model, by discretizing the foreground and background mean colors c_f and c_b into 255 levels and do tree-search on each quad-interval.
+This program derives from the paper [1] by Lempitsky et. al. , in which they developed the Branch-and-Mincut framework on segmenting images with application on Chan-Vese model, by discretizing the foreground and background mean colors c_f and c_b into 255 levels and do tree-search on each quad-interval.
 The maxflow algorithm used in calculting graph cuts in this program comes from Boykov and Kolmogorov's paper[2], and Kohli and Torr's paper[3].
+In this project we improved this method for a much faster running time.

 ### Our Work